jcorredorc/ur_haptics_teleop_ros/README.md

 rosrun ur_haptics_teleop_ros move_group_interface_tutorial
 ``` -->

-In Rviz, include in Panels/Add New panel, RvizVisualToolsGui, to navigate through the tutorial.
+In Rviz, include in Panels/Add New panel, RvizVisualToolsGui, to navigate throughout the tutorial.
 Also include the Marker display and configure the Marker topic to /rviz_visual_tools

 ```